Ellanity/VK-Utils/README.md

 # VK-Utils
-Useful programs and scripts for working with https://vk.com
+Useful programs and scripts for working with vk.com

 Currently available:
-* Download album with videos [vk/youtube videos in album]
 * Download album with photos